ulixee/platform/databox/docs/Overview/Deployment.md

 - runtimeName `string`.
 The "type" of Databox runtime used internally.
 - runtimeVersion `string`.
 The version of the Databox module.
 Your script will be checked for compatibility with the Server npm modules before it runs.
 - paymentAddress `string`.
 Optional address to use with the Ulixee Sidechain for payments.
 - pricePerQuery `number`.
-Optional price per query (in Ulixee Sidechain Microgons).
+Optional price per query (in Ulixee Sidechain microgons - 1 microgon = ~1/1,000,000 of a dollar).
 - creditAddress `string`.
 Optional Ulixee Sidechain address that is valid for credits issued to developers.

 ### Setting values: